Ohio2/fpkg/Readme.md

 „This is a linux package manager focused on simplicity, rather than feature completeness.
 This is rather for my personal education, than for producing something useful.”
+However, this project is starting to look like a serious package manager

 Fork of: https://codeberg.org/faerbit/fpkg/src/branch/master